 Rags Over the Ark.
 River, Inc. v.
-BLM, No. 12-cv-0265-WJM, 2015 U.S. Dist.
+BLM, 2015 U.S. Dist.
 LEXIS 324 (D. Colo.
 Jan.
-2, 2015) (defended the environmental review process for a client’s permit for temporary installation of a public work of art on Bureau of Land Management (BLM) land)
+2, 2015) Successful defense of permitting for controversial landscape-scale public art project on BLM land.

 River Runners for Wilderness v.
-Martin, 2007 Westlaw 4200677 (D. Ariz.
-2007), aff'd, 574 F.3d 723 (9th Cir.
-2009) (successfully defended agency’s environmental study regarding allocation of permits and management prescriptions for Colorado River through Grand Canyon National Park)
+Martin, 574 F.3d 723 (9th Cir.
+2009): Represented outdoor recreation association in successful defense of permit allocation and management prescriptions for the Colorado River through Grand Canyon National Park